CS601-F18/side-project-azywong/README.md

  - It's envisioned to focus on a student's weekly todos and events
 ## Features Implemented
 ### Todos
+  - autheticated user can add a todo to their list
+  - autheticated user can mark a todo that belongs to them as checked off
+  - autheticated user can delete a todo that belongs to them
+  - autheticated user can view a list of all their todos
 ### Events
+  - authenticated user can add an event to their calendar
+  - authenticated user can see their events for the current week
+  - authenticated user can delete an event that belongs to them
 ### UI
+  - calendar shows the current week on login
+  - UI is mobile friendly built on a grid system
+  -
 ### Users
+  - User can create an account
+  - User can login
+  - User can logout